ZhangYuQAQ/Hardware-Acceleration-Circuit-Design-of-Object-Detection-Network-Based-on-FPGA/README.md

 &#8195;The hardware acceleration circuit designed on the PYNQ-Z2 development board can accomplish the target detection task well, and the output boundary box can accurately select the pedestrian or object in the picture.

+# Improvements
+&#8195;Summernent is improved on the basis of ismart2, with the following two main improvements： **- summernet has more 1*1 point-by-point convolution calculation units than ismart2
-- The bounding box can be read and marked on the input picture.
+- The bounding box can be read and marked on the input picture.**